-3.2.3.7.1 Questions and materials requested
+3.2.2.7.1 Questions and Materials Requested

-- How has RDS (WHOIS) been implemented in staff incentivization including for the ICANN CEO?
-Are there specific clauses in staff contracts, including the CEO's, that link compensation to RDS (WHOIS) implementation or management outcomes? - Were KPIs developed?
+- How has RDS (WHOIS) been implemented in ICANN organization staff incentivization including for the ICANN organization CEO?
+Are there specific clauses in ICANN organization staff contracts, including the CEO's, that link compensation to RDS (WHOIS) implementation or management outcomes? - Were KPIs developed?
 Were these part of the at-risk compensation portion or the general compensation?
 What percentage of the overall compensation, at-risk or otherwise, could be connected to RDS (WHOIS) matters? - What aspects of the RDS (WHOIS) are serving as incentive[s] or part of the organizational objectives?
-Is[are] this[these] aspect[s] amenable to measurement?
+Are these aspects amenable to measurement?
 And if so, what were the measurement criteria adopted?
-Can the outcomes be shared?

-The following materials were requested:

-Information on incentivization measures for ICANN Org staff including CEO ([standard] contract clauses, internal guidance, memos, meeting minutes etc.)
+Can the outcomes be shared? - The following materials were requested: Information on incentivization measures for ICANN organization staff including CEO ([standard] contract clauses, internal guidance, memos, meeting minutes etc.)

-ICANN responded that staff is incentivized through ICANN's compensation system, as RDS (WHOIS) projects are identified in both WorkFront and the Halogen management system, which the review team understands are the systems that serve to organize staff management within the organization.
+ICANN organization responded that staff is incentivized through ICANN organization's compensation system, as RDS (WHOIS) projects are identified in both WorkFront and the Halogen management system, which the review team understands are the systems that serve to organize staff management within the organization.
 Detailed examples were provided of the types of activities that form part of the annual planning, such as support for the review team and the policy development process.

-ICANN also explained that the ICANN CEO's compensation was tied to performance against the strategic objectives of ICANN as laid out in the Strategic Plan, which includes references to RDS (WHOIS).
-The ICANN Board sets specific goals for the CEO as part of his annual performance process.
+ICANN organization also explained that the ICANN organization CEO's compensation was tied to performance against the strategic objectives of ICANN organization as laid out in the Strategic Plan, which includes references to RDS (WHOIS).
+ICANN Board sets specific goals for the CEO as part of his annual performance process.
 The strategic goals of the organization are taken into account when setting the CEO goals.
 There was no detailed information available on the breakdown of incentivization, e.g. as relates to the actual impact of the RDS (WHOIS) performance on contractual compensation.

-ICANN's Staff Remuneration Practices document does not address specific incentives for staff, and accordingly also does not cover relevant incentives related to the RDS (WHOIS) as recommended by the WHOIS1 Review Team.15 However, as outlined above, there is a link to the strategic objectives and the related activities in the planning.
-Again, there were no details available on the precise impacts of the incentivization on staff compensation or other benefits.
+ICANN organization's staff "Remuneration Practices" document does not address specific incentives for staff, and accordingly also does not cover relevant incentives related to the RDS (WHOIS) as recommended by the WHOIS1 Review Team.
+However, as outlined above, there is a link to the strategic objectives and the related activities in the planning.
+Again, there were no details available on the precise impacts of the incentivization on ICANN organization staff compensation or other benefits.